-Mr. Zach Andrews was hired as Machesney Park’s Code Enforcement/Zoning Inspector on November 2, 2016.
+Mr. Zach Andrews serves as the Village’s Code Enforcement Inspector.
+The Code Enforcement Division is an office of the Community Development Department.
 Mr. Andrews is a 1999 graduate of Harlem High School.
 He obtained his Bachelor’s Degree in 2003 from North Central College in Naperville, with a dual major in Business Administration and Finance.
-Prior to his employment with the Village, Mr. Andrews spent the last 11 years employed by the City of Rockford having held positions of Inspector and Supervisor in the Code Enforcement Division.
+Prior to his employment with the Village, Mr. Andrews spent 15 years employed by the City of Rockford having held positions of Inspector and Supervisor in the Code Enforcement Division.
 Mr. Andrews has held a current certification as a Property Maintenance and Housing Inspector from the International Code Council since 2009, and is a member of the Illinois Association of Code Enforcement.
-Mr. Andrews currently resides in the Village and his Daughter is in the fine arts program at Machesney Elementary.
+Mr. Andrews currently resides in the Village.

-Mr. Andrews works to enforce the Village Code of Ordinances and Zoning Ordinance throughout the Village.
+Mr. Andrews works to enforce the Village Code of Ordinances, the Property Maintenance Code, and the Zoning Ordinance.
 The Code Enforcement Division enforces these codes by acting upon information received, observed, researched, and communicating with the involved property owners thereby bringing closure to concerns on violations.
-Code Enforcement Division actions are either self-observed or in response to complaints from the public.
+The Code Enforcement Division’s actions are either self-observed or in response to complaints from the public.

-If you receive a Notice of Code Violation from the Village, please do not hesitate to contact the Mr. Andrews as the Village will always work with residents, within reason, so as to avoid accelerating enforcement action.
+If you have a question regarding a Notice of Code Violation that you have received, please contact Mr. Andrews at 815-877-5432.
+The Village strives to work with residents and provide flexibility, within reason, to ensure that our requirements are reasonable enforced.
 Please know that should you receive a Notice of Code Violation, this is never to impose a hardship on a specific property owner, rather we are acting in response to neighbors and the community as a whole to ensure a clean, safe, and aesthetically appealing community for all residents and visitors.

 Common Village Code Q & A:

 - Oversized & Commercial Vehicles: (Article IV, Sec.
-12.502) Except for those vehicles licensed as a Recreational Vehicle, commercial vehicles holding a plate classification other than “A” or “B” are not allowed to be parked or stored within a residential, R1 through R4 and MH, district.
-Commercial vehicles and equipment are not permitted to be stored on a residential property, unless they are stored in an enclosed structure and not in plain sight.
+12.502) Except for those vehicles licensed as a Recreational Vehicle, commercial vehicles holding a plate classification other than “A”, “B”, or “C” are not allowed to be parked or stored within a residential, R1 through R4 and MH, district.

 - Grass & Weed Maintenance: (Article VII, Sec.
 14.701) Within the Village, all grass and weeds other than trees, flowers, ornamental plants or other cultivated plants, must be maintained at a height of seven (7) inches or less.
 Proper yard maintenance, bush and tree trimming, flower bed maintenance, and general lawn care is required and will be enforced within the Village.
 Properties which are non-compliant will be subject to a force mow set forth by the Village, in which case the cost associated such services will be passed through to the property owner through a bill and subsequent lien being placed on the property.